Turkey, China in firing line as Biden holds summit with Nato allies

 Biden arrived from the G7 summit in the UK and is due to meet with Russian President Vladimir Putin on June 16.
 He is attempting to enter that meeting with the solid backing of Western nations to bring about an end to the instability that has marred international relations in recent years.

-Biden also had a one-on-one with Turkish President Recep Tayyip Erdogan, to whom Biden's defeat of Donald Trump in the US election was a blow.
+Biden also had a one-on-one meeting with Turkish President Recep Tayyip Erdogan, for whom Biden's defeat of Donald Trump in the US election was a blow.
 Erdogan, forced to recognise the reality that the Oval Office is now occupied by a man who has referred to him as an "autocrat", has been reaching out to Washington in an effort to remake relations between Turkey and the US.
 Turkey's economy is in a debilitated state, thus Erdogan badly needed a 'win' from his meeting with Biden to secure a shot in the arm for Turkish markets.
 But nothing telling was uttered by either Erdogan or Biden after their exchange.
 The Turkish lira slid 1% against the dollar even as Erdogan, addressing reporters, tried to put a positive spin on the outcome of the head to head.

 The upcoming summit between Putin and Biden later this week was another item on the agenda during the Brussels summit.
 Biden said that he had overwhelming support from the other western leaders for his early meeting with Putin.